Bijman/srb2bld/README.md

 **Compiles and runs successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag.

-***Compiles successfully, but it can throw SIGABRT error, when running game at low hardware performance.
+***Compiles successfully, but it can throw SIGABRT error.

 # Usage (from help text)
 ```